syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### snapSettings.horizontalGridLines.snapInterval `Array`
 {:#members:snapsettings-horizontalgridlines-snapinterval}

-Specifies the snap intervals of horizontal grid lines.
+Specifies a set of intervals to snap the objects

 #### Default Value